 Tenzing himself used to practice climbing on this rock.
 During a visit of erstwhile Prime Minister Jawaharlal Nehru, Tenzing demonstrated a climb on this rock without any safety equipment.
 You really need to have a skill of a lizard to do this.

 Every year Indian Army organizes rock climbing competition at the Tenzing Rock.
 I was told that in 2010, an army rock climber climbed the Tenzing Rock in just 35 seconds.
 He almost walked it to the summit.
 While coming down from the top, it seems they can take huge leaps with the help of the ropes and come down in just 5 to 7 seconds.

 The Gombu rock on the opposite side is also quite steep and rises above from the road level.
 However it does not look that menacing as the Tenzing rock.

 Gombu Rock Darjeeling

 During and after the monsoon, the surface of both the rocks get covered with slippery moss that makes it even more difficult to climb.
 Often the moss is cleaned up and powders sprayed on the surface to circumvent this problem.

 As I mentioned earlier, the right face of the Tenzing Rock is used by amateur climbers and even tourists to experience a climb with the help of guides.
-So you will find lots of activities that side and many onlookers.
-There are many temporary stalls put up by the local Nepali vendors on that side selling tea, momos (dumplings) etc. They set up tables under a large shade.
+So you will find lots of activities on this side and many onlookers.
+There are many temporary stalls put up by the local Nepali vendors on that side selling tea, momos (dumplings) etc. You can also buy Darjeeling tea packets (usually of poor quality).